 The members of our nominating and corporate governance committee are Dr. Dyrberg, Mr. Bolte and Dr. Ross.
-Dr. Dyrberg chairs our nominating and corporate governance committee's responsibilities will include:
+Dr. Dyrberg chairs our nominating and corporate governance committee.
+Our nominating and corporate governance committee will include:

-- identifying individuals qualified to become members of our board; - recommending to our board the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - · developing and recommending to our board corporate governance principles; and - overseeing a periodic evaluation of our board.
+- identifying individuals qualified to become members of our board; - recommending to our board the persons to be nominated for election as directors and to each of our board's committees; - · reviewing and making recommendations to our board with respect to our board leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - · developing and recommending to our board corporate governance principles; and - overseeing a periodic evaluation of our board.